-Since our inception and through March 31, 2015, we have raised an aggregate of approximately \$160 million to fund our operations, including proceeds of \$56.3 million, net of underwriting discounts and commissions and offering expenses, from our IPO, which closed in February 2014, \$30.1 million received under our license agreements, primarily with Maruishi and CKD, and an earlier product candidate for which development efforts ceased in 2007, \$65.9 million of proceeds from the sale of shares of our convertible preferred stock and \$7.4 million of net proceeds from debt financings.
-As of March 31, 2015, we had \$47.4 million in cash and cash equivalents, which we believe will be sufficient to fund our operations for the next 15 months without giving effect to any potential milestone payments we may receive under our collaboration agreements.
+Since our inception and through June 30, 2015, we have raised an aggregate of approximately \$160 million to fund our operations, including proceeds of \$56.3 million, net of underwriting discounts and commissions and offering expenses, from our IPO, which closed in February 2014, \$30.1 million received under our license agreements, primarily with Maruishi and CKD, and an earlier product candidate for which development efforts ceased in 2007, \$65.9 million of proceeds from the sale of shares of our convertible preferred stock and \$7.4 million of net proceeds from debt financings.
+As of June 30, 2015, we had unrestricted cash and cash equivalents of \$43.2 million, which we expect will be sufficient to fund our planned operating expenses and capital expenditure requirements for the next 12 months, without giving effect to any potential milestone payments we may receive under our collaboration agreements.

-On March 27, 2015, we filed Form S-3 (File No. 333-203072) with the SEC, using the shelf registration process.
-When declared effective by the SEC, the shelf registration statement will provide for the offering of up to \$150 million of any combination of common stock, preferred stock, debt securities and warrants.
+In order to fund future operations, including clinical trials, we filed a shelf registration statement on Form S-3 (File No. 333-203072), which the SEC declared effective on May 13, 2015.
+The shelf registration statement provides for the offering of up to \$150 million of common stock, preferred stock, debt securities, warrants or any combination thereof.
 We may offer the securities under our shelf registration statement from time to time in response to market conditions or other circumstances if we believe such a plan of financing is in the best interests of our stockholders.
-We believe that the shelf registration statement will provide us with the flexibility to raise additional capital to finance our operations as needed.
+We believe that the shelf registration statement provides us with the flexibility to raise additional capital to finance our operations as needed.